Flickr user Quinn Dombrowski

 Try and Try Again

 Many, many students take the ACT or SAT more than once.
 In fact, a majority of students who retake the test get a higher score the second time around.
+Once you get a feel for the tests, you are usually less nervous the second or third time around.
 Colleges won’t turn up their noses if you’ve taken the exam two or three times, in fact, it shows that you’re serious about your studies, and are willing to put in the time and effort to better yourself.
-So regardless of your score, taking the test again shows determination.
+Regardless of your score, taking the test again shows determination.

 Multiple Score Submissions & Super-Scoring

-Some colleges will let you submit what test scores you prefer, others will require you to submit any results you get no matter what.
-If you got less than stellar scores one time, that might seem like an intimidating request, but there is a silver lining: super-scoring.
+Some colleges will let you submit what test scores you prefer while others will require you to submit any results you get, no matter what.
+If you got less than stellar scores one time, that might seem like an intimidating request, but there is a silver lining: super-scoring!
+But what exactly is super-scoring and how does taking the SAT or ACT multiple times help with it?

 Be Smart with Your Retakes

 Now, keep in mind that retaking the test costs money and demands a lot of attention—so don’t retake them just to impress admissions officers.
-Take them with the intention of bettering your score, or reaching towards a school’s average as a goal.
-And remember: the ACT/SAT isn’t the only (or even most important) factor in your application!
-Your app essays, extracurricular activities, and GPA will also need your attention.
+Take them with the intention of bettering your score, or reaching a school’s average as a goal.
+And remember: the ACT and SAT scores aren’t the only (or even most important) factor in your application!
+Your application essays, extracurricular activities, and GPA will also need your attention.

 When is a Myth Not a Myth?